76ers close regular season by breezing past Rockets 134-96

 Philadelphia begins an Eastern Conference first-round series with the Boston Celtics on Monday.
 Houston is facing the Oklahoma City Thunder in a Western Conference series starting Tuesday.

-Philadelphia’s starting lineup included All-Star center Joel Embiid, who injured his right hand Wednesday in a loss to the Toronto Raptors.
+The 76ers’ starting lineup included All-Star center Joel Embiid, who injured his right hand Wednesday in a loss to the Toronto Raptors.
 Embiid played 22 minutes and scored 14 points.

+“We clearly need a healthy Joel Embiid,” 76ers coach Brett Brown said.
+“Nobody denies that.
+We can’t dismiss that.
+We need a healthy Joel Embiid, to make the run that we need to make.”

 Alec Burks added 16 points, Raul Neto with 14, Furkan Korkmaz with 12, Shake Milton with 11 and Al Horford and Mike Scott with 10 each.